 The library collection grows to over 114,000 volumes by 1950.

 A formal placement program is established at the law school, with Professor J. Gordon Gose as Placement Officer.
-Today, the law school has a Student and Career Services Office headed by an Assistant Dean and home to the William H. Gates Public Service Law Program.
+Today, the law school has a Center for Career Development headed by an Assistant Dean, which is home to the William H. Gates Public Service Law Program.

 Marjorie Rombauer appointed professor of law.
 She is the first non-librarian, tenured female faculty member at the law school.